15 Things to do in Prince Edward Island

 The Beaches

 Many people would assume that the beaches so far north would be cold, rocky, and a kind of a side note.
 But they haven’t seen PEI beaches!
-Beautiful red and white sand beaches punctuated by red rock cliffs and farmland that seems to reach to the very tip of the land.
-500 miles of beaches to be precise.
+Beautiful red and white sand beaches punctuated by red rock cliffs and farmland that seem to reach the very tip of the land.
+500 miles of beaches, to be precise.
 And the water is warm!

-A good portion of the beach on the North Shore is under the protection of the National Park system.
-That is great news, because preservation efforts are continually occurring.
-There is a fee assessed to visit the National Seashore.
-For information about prices and times of year that you need a pass click here.
+A good portion of the beach on the North Shore is protected by the National Park system.
+That is great news because preservation efforts are continually occurring.
+There is a fee assessed to visit the National Seashore for information about prices and times of year that you need a pass click here.

 All that remains is to decide what kind of beach experience you like.